 It's a vicious circle, and there is little doubt that processed sugars aren't healthy for a baby or for anyone.
-With very few exceptions, European formulas for a baby cannot contain glucose, fructose, corn syrup, rice syrup, or sucrose.
+With very few exceptions, most European formulas for a baby cannot and do not contain glucose, fructose, corn syrup, rice syrup, or sucrose.

 Lecithin is an emulsifier that is typically derived from soybeans.
 It's used as a stabilizer and blending agent.
 In baby formula, its main function would be to keep all the micro-droplets of the formula's ingredients evenly distributed throughout the product.

 The problem with lecithin in baby formula products is mostly due to its soy origin.
 Almost all soy grown under non-organic conditions, which is most of it, is GMO in origin.
 Soy is also a known allergen for a baby.
 Soy also contains substances called phytoestrogens that are chemically similar to the female hormone estrogen.
 Exposure to these phytoestrogens present in soy baby formula products have been linked to changes in babies' reproductive tissues.
 The long-term effects of these soy-induced changes in the baby remain unknown.

 Unfortunately, some baby formula manufacturers still use soy lecithin.
 In Europe, most baby formulas contain sunflower lecithin instead.